y-ohanne-s/a-simple-rest-api/README.md

 # A Simple REST API
-a simple rest API with express
+A simple rest API with express

 ### Runing the app